Jim Dobbin

-James Dobbin KSG KMCO (26 May 1941 – 6 September 2014) was a British Labour Co-operative politician and microbiologist who served as Member of Parliament (MP) for Heywood and Middleton from 1997 until his death in 2014.
+James Dobbin KSG KMCO (26 May 1941 – 6 September 2014) was a British Labour and Co-operative Party politician and microbiologist who served as Member of Parliament (MP) for Heywood and Middleton from 1997 until his death in 2014.

 Early life

 Jim Dobbin was born in Fife, Scotland, the son of a coal miner, and educated at Catholic schools.
 He later studied bacteriology and virology at Napier College, Edinburgh.

 He worked as a microbiologist within the NHS for 33 years until 1994, mainly at the Royal Oldham Hospital.
 He was elected chairman of the Rochdale Constituency Labour Party for a year in 1980.

 Political career

 In 1983 he was elected as a councillor in the Metropolitan Borough of Rochdale, becoming the Labour group leader in 1994, and became the leader of the council in 1996.
-He stepped down from both the National Health Service and the council at Rochdale on his election to the House of Commons.
+He stepped down from both the National Health Service (NHS) and the council at Rochdale on his election to the House of Commons.
 In 1992 he had unsuccessfully contested the Bury North seat, coming second to the sitting Conservative MP Alistair Burt, by 4,764 votes.

 Dobbin was elected to the House of Commons at the 1997 General Election for the safe Labour seat of Heywood and Middleton on the retirement of the Labour MP Jim Callaghan.
 He held the seat comfortably with a majority of 17,542 and remained its MP for the rest of his life.
 He made his maiden speech on 30 July 1997.
 He was a member of the European Scrutiny Select committee from 1998 to 2014.

 In February 2012, he signed a petition sponsored by the Coalition for Marriage which states "I support the legal definition of marriage which is the voluntary union for life of one man and one woman to the exclusion of all others.
 I oppose any attempt to redefine it."

+In February 2013, Dobbin voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 Dobbin was heavily criticised for his rudeness to cyclists on the "House of Commons Transport Select Committee to Discuss Cycling" in December 2013.